gildasmorvan/similar2logo/README.md

 * Turtle models.
 In Similar2Logo, following the IRM4S model, a turtle has

-	* A state, defined by a class that inherits from `TurtlePLSInLogo`.
+	* A public (i.e., that can be perceived by other agents) state, defined by a class that inherits from `TurtlePLSInLogo`.

 	* A perception model.
 By default, it is implemented in the `TurtlePerceptionModel` class, but you can define your own perception model if needed.

 	* A decision model that will defines how a turtle produces influences according to its state and perceptions.
 It is implemented in a class that inherits from [AbstractAgtDecisionModel](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/api/fr/lgi2a/similar/extendedkernel/libs/abstractimpl/AbstractAgtDecisionModel.html).

+    * Possibly, a hidden (i.e., that cannot be perceived by other agents) state that inherits from `AbstractLocalStateOfAgent`.

 * A set of influences that a turtle can produce.
 By default, the following influences can be used, but you may define your own influences if needed: